rasendubi/blog/posts/2014-04-21-fix-skype-under-awesome-wm.md

         window gravity: NorthWest
 ```

-The window maximus size is smaller than minimum one.
-That's why it's impossible to resize skype profile window.
+The window's maximum size is smaller than minimum one.
+That's why it's impossible to resize Skype profile window.

-Another problem is that skype chat window's minimal size is big enough to go beyond the boundaries of my second screen when two or more windows are open.
+Another problem is that Skype chat window's minimal size is big enough to go beyond the boundaries of my second screen when two or more windows are open.

 ### Fix
-Both problems are fixed at once with adding proper rule to your _rc.lua_.
+Both problems are fixed at once with adding the proper rule to your _rc.lua_:

 ```lua
 awful.rules.rules = {